mosra/m.css/doc/plugins/math-and-code.rst

         }

-The builtin `include directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#include>`_ is also patched to use the improved code directive.
+The builtin `include directive <http://docutils.sourceforge.net/docs/ref/rst/directives.html#include>`_ is also patched to use the improved code directive, and:

+-   Drops the rarely useful :rst:`:encoding:`, :rst:`:literal:` and
+    :rst:`:name:` options

 Simply specify external code snippets filename and set the language using the :rst:`:code:` option.
 All options of the :rst:`.. code::` directive are supported as well.

 .. code-figure::